wandnz/netstinky-ids/README.md

 ./configure
 make
 ```
-Which will generate the `nsids` binary whenever you need to recompile.
+Which will generate the `nsids` binary.

 ## Minimal build
 For a minimal build, you will need to ensure that you have the `libpcap` and `libuv` development